nuntius-rex/node-jwt-login/README.md

 A simple JWT login example in Node JS.

 <p>This approach is to show a SPA login using JWT.
 Upon login you are redirected to a private dashboard area.
-The JWT information is confirmed augmented via a second call on the dashboard page load.</p>
+The JWT information is confirmed and then augmented via a second call on the dashboard page load.</p>

 ## Features
 <p>